 Speaking of agreements, this brings us to one of the key points of this article.
 In mediation, most couples do not follow the child support guidelines calculations and instead reach their own agreements based on their individual financial needs and circumstances.
 We are often asked by couples in mediation whether it is mandatory to follow the child support guidelines.
 The short answer is no – with one caveat.
 When parties reach their own child support agreement out of court, the language of the agreement itself must comply with specific requirements including a breakdown of the calculations of the presumptive child support guidelines in order to be enforceable by a court in the future.
 That is why it is important for couples to understand how the guidelines work and to have an experienced family law attorney draft your child support agreement.

-What are the Benefits of Mediating Child Support?
+What are the Benefits of Mediating Child Support in New York?

 Mediation gives couples the freedom to come up with their own child support agreements that work best for their unique family situations.
 In litigation, parents often spend unnecessary time and money litigating issues involving child support when they could instead be maintaining these resources for their children’s current and future needs.
 As mediators, we know that while the legal guidelines are often a good starting point, realistically speaking, for many families, taking such a formulaic approach does not always result in an amount of child support that is appropriate or feasible.
 This is true for a variety of reasons including having a child with special needs or certain tax implications.
 So, while the parent’s incomes for child support purposes may come out one way, in reality, their actual take-home income is far more or far less and parents want to account for this discrepancy.
 By the same token, especially with parents who are self-employed or have their own businesses, actual income available for support may be tricky to figure out.